ShengHuaWu/ObserveKeyboardNotifications/README.md

     self.scrollView.scrollIndicatorInsets = contentInset
 }
 ```
+However, there is still one thing needs to be noticed.
+Because I invoke the `addObserver(forName:, object:, queue:, using:)` method, it's necessary to remove the observer when the view controller is deallocated.
+Otherwise, the app will crash.

 ### Conclusion
 The sample project is [here](https://github.com/ShengHuaWu/ObserveKeyboardNotifications).

 This approach is inspired by [objc.io Swift Talk](https://talk.objc.io/episodes/S01E27-typed-notifications-part-1).
 If you haven't watch it, I highly recommend that you should visit the website and watch the episode.
+Although it looks like more lines of code to write, there are several benefits when adopting this approach.
-Another good thing of this approach is that it's possible to reuse the descriptor for other [iOS system notifications](https://developer.apple.com/reference/foundation/nsnotification.name).
+The first one is that we can reuse the descriptor for other [iOS system notifications](https://developer.apple.com/reference/foundation/nsnotification.name) and create other payload structs to parse the values we want.
-Furthermore, it's possible to adopt this mechanism to custom notification as well.
+Furthermore, it's also possible to utilize this mechanism to custom notification with notification's `object` property instead of `userInfo`.
-However, there is one thing needs to be noticed.
-Because I use the `addObserver(forName:, object:, queue:, using:)` method, it's necessary to remove the observer when the view controller is deallocated.
-Otherwise, the app will crash.
+I believe this is a more appropriate solution to handle iOS notifications in Swift.
 Any comment and feedback are welcome, so please share your thoughts.
 Thank you!